 Cannabis as a plant is geneticly complete, like all life it consumes and produces energy.
 The rate in which it produces/consumes, how it grows, is dependent on the environment it is in.
 Environment consists of all factors controlled and uncontrolled by the plant.
 It is the interaction with beneficial or harmful variables that further develops each plant.

 - Outside factors

-These are the variables cannabis interacts with and must adjust for.
+These are some of the variables cannabis interacts with and must adjust for.
 In the wild these are all uncontrolled and left to test each plants resilience.
 Under a growers hand these variables can also simulate a wild environment or a more suitable grow place for an ideal specimen.

 It is my understanding that each plant is genetically discomposed to further its genetic line, through male or female organs.
 From what I have read, offspring can have genetics that are not specific to the phenotype of a given parent, wide leaves from a male crossed with a thin leafed female does not mean a hybrid of the two.

 Cultivators harvest cannabis for many reasons; stalks, leaves, oils, flowers, and seeds are all used by man today.
 It is no wonder that we are attracted to plants, their sole purpose is to produce while ours more readily is to consume.